FPTUniversityCodingKinship/HappyProgramming/README.md

 # Welcome to Happy Programming System

 ## This is a web application's repository which developed and powered by FPT University Coding Kinship Team (or "Team Anh Tài").

-### You will find in this repository a social
+### You will find in this repository a social network system for mentors and mentees.

-* MathUtil class includes multiple math methods
+TobeContinue...

 * .gitignore file
 * README.md file
 * Security.md file